Master of Public Administration (MPA), Master of Public Policy (MPP), Doctor of Philosophy in Public Policy (PhD)

 - Student waiver form

-- Official transcripts of all previous undergraduate and graduate courses, even if a degree was not awarded.
+- Official transcripts of all previous undergraduate and graduate courses will be required, even if a degree was not awarded (unofficial transcripts are acceptable for the purpose of application).
 University of Regina transcripts are not required.
-Transcripts must be sent directly from the institution where the classes were taken.
+Official transcripts must be sent directly from the institution where the classes were taken.
 If you have not yet completed your degree, you may still apply by sending your transcripts in progress.
 If your admission is successful, official transcripts must be provided by the institution upon completion of your degree.

-- Two confidential letters of recommendation (academic and/or professional referees are encouraged to include personal letters of reference along with the reuquired form).
+- Two confidential letters of recommendation (academic and/or professional referees are encouraged to include personal letters of reference along with the required form).
 Download form.
+Referees can send required form and personal letter to Graduate Studies office via email: Grad.Docs@uregina.ca.
+Referees must send the form and personal letter from their professional email address in order to be received as an "official" reference.

 - An updated resume with scholarly contributions, background information, education history, and relevant employment history.